sassoftware/sas-studio-custom-steps/Airflow - Generate DAG/README.md

 ## Description

-The "**Airflow - Generate DAG**" tool is a set of three Custom Steps that enables SAS Studio Flow users to create an **Airflow DAG** (Directed Acyclic Graph) directly from a SAS Studio Flow, by including and orchestrating **SAS Studio Flows** and **SAS Job Definitions**.
+The "**Airflow - Generate DAG**" tool is a set of three Custom Steps that enables SAS Studio Flow users to create an **Airflow DAG** (Directed Acyclic Graph) directly from a SAS Studio Flow, by including and orchestrating **SAS Studio Flows**, **SAS Programs** and **SAS Job Definitions**.
 The generated Airflow DAG contains references to Airflow providers that are part of the [SAS Airflow Provider](https://github.com/sassoftware/sas-airflow-provider).

 "***In Airflow, a DAG is a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies.***